mir-mirsodikov/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-This is a Tic-Tac-Toe game I made in C++ for my semester project my junior year.
+This is a Tic-Tac-Toe game I made in C++ for my semester project my junior year of high school.
 I have not yet added every possible move for the computer to come up with to stump the player but that is in the future works.